Shruti-lab/Stock-market-webapp-microservices/README.md

 - **Live Order Matching**: Orders are matched and executed in real-time.
 - **Stock Line and Candlestick Graphs**: Visualization of stock price trends.
 - **Stock Fundamentals and Information**: View comprehensive details for each stock.
-- **Wishlist of Favorite Stocks**: Users can bookmark stocks for quick access.

 ---